 Mortality in later life

 Much work has gone into assessing the survival rate of calves, but it is also important to look at adult death rates.
 As we have seen, if a calf makes it to its first birthday its continued survival is considerably more likely and there is a ‘levelling out’ of mortality (i.e. mortality of two-year-olds, three-year-olds, etc. are roughly the same and ‘absolute levels’ of mortality are fairly low) until the animal reaches old age.
 Generally speaking, however, stags are less likely to reach old age than hinds; there are several reasons for this, but perhaps the most apparent is that they undergo the strenuous physiological changes and increased activity associated with rutting – moreover, they are often involved in fights that may prove fatal.
+Indeed, Tim Clutton-Brock and colleagues, during their studies of the Red deer population on Rum, estimated that 23% of red deer stags over the age of five years were injured during the rut each year; 6% were permanently injured.

 For hinds, survival can be closely linked with the time they first produce a calf.
 We have already seen, in the ageing section, how recent work by the RDRG has established that “the rate of senescence in maternal performance increases with early-life fecundity” (the title of a 2006 paper to Ecology Letters).
 In other words, the sooner (i.e. younger) a hind produces her first calf, the more rapidly she shows signs of senescence (ageing) after the age of about nine years.